bigtreetech/docs/docs/Panda Touch.md

 * Tap the confirm button.
 <br><img src=img/PandaTouch/input_account.png width="600"/>

-##### Synchronize the printer under the account to the local device
+##### Synchronize the printers under the account to the local device
-* After successful login, you can choose to synchronize the printer under your account to the local device.
+* After successful login, you can choose to synchronize the printers under your account to the local device.
 <br><img src=img/PandaTouch/login_ok.png width="600"/>
 * Tap yes to synchronize,during this process, the synchronized printer must be on the same network as PandaTouch.
 In case of poor network connection, you may need to re-edit the printer's IP address.
 <br><img src=img/PandaTouch/sync_ok.png width="600"/>